On holiday, I struggled with my cerebral palsy as we spent most of the day out of the hotel. We went to Torquay harbour, then drove to Paignton.

 When we came back to the hotel we rested a little, then everyone went swimming.
 I know swimming is good for me, but I’m not keen.
 Although I had so many people watch me as a child, it doesn’t feel like an issue now, because I don’t really care what people think about what they see, I just don’t like it.

-I tend to reflect at what I could do if I didn’t have Cerebral Palsy, what I could wear.
+I tend to reflect on what I could do if I didn’t have cerebral palsy, what I could wear.
 Claudia was wearing flip-flops and I just wished I could have worn them too.
 I want to be able to walk without getting tired, without tripping up, without struggling and without dragging myself along like I’m older than my years.

-I know it isn’t going to happen, but I do reflect every now and again, but don’t see that as a bad thing.
+I know it isn’t going to happen, but I do reflect every now and again and don’t see that as a bad thing.
 Some may see that as being negative, but I always take something positive from it.
 Like I managed to walk, I got to see Torquay and Paignton and I didn’t give up and go back to the car.

-I packed myself off to bed early and left my family watching house.
+I packed myself off to bed early.
 I just couldn’t keep my eyes open a minute longer.
 I was done for the day.